Robnarok/have-we-met-before/README.md

 ## Key Features

-- Nothing, everything is still work in Progress
+- Starts a Webserver on Port 8080 with a Simple Form asking for 2 League of Legends Summoner Names
+- Requests the last X Matches from both Summeners and generate a list of mutual Matches
+- Displays the List in a Webpage

-## Upcoming Features and Ideas
+## Upcoming Features

-- Lists all games two players have common in their Match History
-- Accepts the Names via Webinterface, Commandline or API
+- Other Input and Output Options
-- ???
+- ??

 ## How to Use ?